Jose Trevino Player Props: Yankees vs. Mets

-The New York Yankees, including Jose Trevino (.219 slugging percentage in past 10 games, including no homers), battle starter Max Scherzer and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+On Wednesday, Jose Trevino (.219 slugging percentage in past 10 games, with no home runs) and the New York Yankees face the New York Mets, whose starting pitcher will be Justin Verlander.
+First pitch is at 7:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Red Sox.
+In his last game, he went 1-for-4 with two RBI against the Red Sox.

 Jose Trevino Game Info & Props vs. the Mets